-

 - E. S. Fedorov

-In a gramstereographic projection, every plane is projected by an arc of a great circle, that is, an arc passing through two diametrically opposite points of the projection circle.
-This circle represents one circular section of a cone having a center at the point of convergence of the rays; another circular section of the same cone is the diametrical circle of a sphere at projected plane.
-Apparently, not a single crystallographer has yet noted that these projecting cones are not cones of a general nature, but are special cones, called cones of Pappus, who was the first to note their simple construction.
-Both special axes of the projecting cone are perpendiculars to both circular sections, that is, perpendiculars to both the given plane and the projection plane (see article).
+In a grammastereographic projection, any plane is projected as an arc of a great circle, that is, an arc passing through two diametrically opposite points of the projection circle.
+This circle represents one circular section of the cone having its center at the point of convergence of the rays; the other circular section of the same cone is the diametral circle of the sphere in the plane being projected.
+Apparently, no crystallographer has yet noted that these projecting cones are not cones of a general nature, but are special cones, known as the cones of Pappus, who first noted their simple construction.
+The two special axes of the projecting cone are perpendiculars to both circular sections, that is, perpendiculars to both the given plane and the projection plane (see the article).

 -